If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 First off, a judge will never award alimony to “punish” a spouse for the actions that led to the divorce.

-The whole point of spousal support is to mitigate the effect the divorce has on the lower earner’s way of life, not to punish them.
+The whole point of spousal support is to mitigate the effect the divorce has on the lower earner’s way of life, not to punish the higher-earning spouse.

 Second, judges don’t enjoy having their time wasted.

 It takes a lot of work to schedule court dockets,